This review

 The battery life is officially 100 transactions from a full charge, but in reality, it depends on how it’s used.

-With maximum screen brightness and frequent testing, the battery did not take more than an hour to use half its power.
-If you only used it for transactions, with low screen brightness, it would last longer.
-It used to drain the battery within hours to keep it on standby, but SumUp has improved the battery life significantly since.
+With maximum screen brightness and frequent testing, the battery on our Solo did not take more than an hour to use half its power.
+When we only used it for transactions with low screen brightness, it lasted longer.

 In addition, the new receipt printer attachment acts as a power bank that automatically starts charging the terminal when low on battery (while placed in the printer).
 From a full charge, the receipt printer itself can print up to 800 receipts without a recharge.

-It takes a few hours to charge Solo from 0% to 100% in the basic desk dock, whereas the receipt printer only takes an hour to fully charge itself and the card reader together.
+It takes a few hours to charge Solo from 0% to 100% in the basic desk dock, whereas the receipt printer only takes 1 hour to fully charge itself and the card reader together.

 What about the software?
 Here are the features: